 Rectal cancer: Prognosis

-Early diagnosis and the use of highly effective methods of treatment help to improve prognosis of treatment of colorectal cancer.
+Early diagnosis and the use of highly effective methods of treatment help to improve the prognosis of the treatment of colorectal cancer.
 Among the most favorable prognoses for colorectal cancer are when observed in a non-invasive form and absent from regional lymph node lesions.